jlesar/tidydata-project/Codebook.md

 About the tidyfinal file

 Tidyfinal is a dataframe:
-•Consisting of 5940 observations of 5 variables •Representing 30 subjects engaged in 6 different activities and the average mean and average standard deviation of 66 observed measures for each
+â€¢Consisting of 5940 observations of 5 variables
+â€¢Representing 30 subjects engaged in 6 different activities and the average mean and average standard deviation of 66 observed measures for each

 Variables
 *subject: integer variable identifying the subject that performed the activity; ranges from 1-30.
 Obtained from subject_test.txt and subject_train.txt.